-Welding can be used to fix auto bodywork, repair a gate, make an Art Deco chair, or create a garden sculpture.
-It can be a fascinating hobby or a full-time career.
-Skilled welders are always in demand, and earnings can be considerable.
+Welding (commonly defined as the process of uniting metal substances) can be used to fix auto bodywork, repair a gate, create a garden sculpture, or build a host of projects.
+It can be a fascinating hobby or a full-time career since skilled welders are in demand and earnings can be considerable.

 However, while getting started isn’t difficult, there are several different processes to consider.
 Welding equipment tends to be quite focused, so even the best welder for beginners isn’t capable of doing everything.

-Trying to make the right decision without some prior knowledge could result in an expensive mistake.
-The following information will help you avoid that, and it provides both technical and practical advice as well as specific equipment recommendations.
+Making a purchase without some prior knowledge could result in an expensive mistake.
+The following information will help would-be welders avoid such errors, providing both technical and practical advice as well as specific equipment recommendations.

-- BEST BANG FOR THE BUCK: SUPER DEAL PRO Commercial MIG 130 AC Flux Core Wire
+- BEST BANG FOR THE BUCK: Vivohome MIG Welder 130 Flux Welding Machine

 - BEST STICK: Hobart 500570 Stickmate 160i